5 key figures for World Penguins’ Day

 Threatened with extinction

-According to BirdLife International, 10 of the world’s 18 penguin species were threatened with extinction in 2016 (Source: https://www.birdlife.org/list-penguin-species).
+According to BirdLife International, 10 of the world’s 18 penguin species were threatened with extinction in 2016.
 Argos satellite tracking has proven to be an important tool to help scientists and governments define Marine Protected Areas to protect penguin nesting areas, and once protected areas have been defined, to help scientists continue to monitor many aspects of penguin life.

-In honor of World Penguin Day, please enjoy a selection of short articles highlighting the work of some prominent organizations that work with Argos satellite technology to monitor and protect these noble birds.
+On the occasion of World Penguin Day, we propose a selection of short articles highlighting the work of some prominent organizations that work with Argos satellite technology to monitor and protect these noble birds.

 From 1996 – 2018, the Center for Ecosystem Sentinels tracked 459 penguins from Punta Tombo, Argentina, using the Argos system, shedding new light on home range, foraging patterns, and how climate change influences these animals.
 Their work made it possible to define a marine reserve to protect Magellanic penguins when they have small chicks.